14 Second Jobs That Will Help You Pay the Bills

 Where Do You Want to Work?

-So, where do you want to conduct your second job?
-Are you interested in being an assistant in an office, a sales associate in a store, a server in a restaurant or a ride-share driver in your car?
+So, where do you want to work your second job?
+Are you interested in being an assistant in an office job, a sales associate in a store, a server in a restaurant or a ride-share driver in your car?

-If going to another business after work to do your second job doesn’t sound appealing, then consider looking for a work-from-home job.
+If going to another business after work to do your second job doesn’t sound appealing, then consider looking for remote jobs.
 Check out The Penny Hoarder’s Work-From-Home Jobs Portal for jobs such as customer service associates, part-time English tutors, transcriptionists and much more.

 Ask yourself what you’re trying to get out of your side gig.
-Are you trying to find a second job that pays a lot of money, expands your skills or explores a passion?
+Are you trying to find a second job that expands your skills or explores a passion?
+How much extra money do you want to make?
+Do you need health insurance with your part-time job?
 What if you don’t know what job is best for you?

 If you don’t know where to begin, write down your strengths on a piece of paper and what you’re looking for in a second job.
-This piece of paper can be a reference point to help with in your search to find your marketable skill.
+This piece of paper can be a reference point to help with your search to find your marketable skill.
+Don’t forget about transferable skills.

 In addition, consult your friends and coworkers to find out what skills they think you excel at.
 Their observations may help you figure out which job is best for you.